engrmahabub/wee/syntax/composite.md

 ; modify all elements of array let m := length(test)

-for i ∈ [0.!m] do
+for i ∈ [0.,m] do
-  test[i] ⋅= 2
+  test[i] *= 2
 for.

 ; print put the entire array
-put(test); expect: [0,2,4,6,8,10,12,14,16,18]
+put test; expect: [0,2,4,6,8,10,12,14,16,18]
 ```

 **Notes:**

 * Array of undefined capacity []() is ∅.
 Capacity can be established later.
-* Array with capacity is automatically initialized, elements of array are 0 or ∅.
+* Array with capacity is automatically initialized, elements of array are 0 or 0.0.

 ## Array Slicing

 We can define a view for a section of array using [n..m] notation.
 This is called slice.
+The numbers n and m represent the subscript of array element.
+First element of the array is [!] and last element is [?].

 **Syntax:**